huggingface/blog/unity-in-spaces.md

 <!-- {authors} -->

-Did you know you can host a Unity game in a space?
+Did you know you can host a Unity game in a Hugging Face Space?
 No?
-Well, you can.
+Well, you can!

 Here are some examples:
 - [Farming Game](https://huggingface.co/spaces/dylanebert/FarmingGame)